pharaox/carnalitas_x/README.md

 In a nutshell, what you can do as a player is easily enslave a lot of people, sell any you don't need to the AI, and buy any you may fancy from the AI, while the AI mostly passively obliges.
 With mods such as [Carnalitas Slavery Expansion](https://www.loverslab.com/files/file/21651-carnalitas-slavery-expansion/) you can also assign them "professions" for additional benefits.
 However, these are also human-only, the AI never assigns them.
 All of this undermines the realism and immersion, and makes the game both a lot easier and less interesting than it could be.

-This mod introduces a redesigned slavery system, one aiming to better integrate slavery with other aspects of the game, make interacting with slaves and other rulers more interesting and rewarding, achieve a better game balance, and maintain a reasonable challenge for the player.
-It does this by reworking most of the slave interactions, introducing some new ones, making slaves more desirable for council and court positions, adding slave-related events, and rebalancing or fixing many of the original effects and outcomes, while still maintaining compatibility with other Carnalitas features, other mods based on Carnalitas, and total conversion mods.
+This mod introduces a redesigned slavery system, one aiming to better integrate slavery with other aspects of the game, make interacting with slaves and other rulers more interesting and rewarding, achieve a better game balance, enable more roleplaying options, and maintain a reasonable challenge for the player.
+It does this by reworking most of the slave interactions, introducing some new ones, making slaves more desirable for council and court positions, adding slavery attitudes and slave-related events, and rebalancing or fixing many of the original effects and outcomes, while still maintaining compatibility with other Carnalitas features, other mods based on Carnalitas, and total conversion mods.

 With this mod:

 * The AI competes actively in obtaining the best slaves, taking into account factors such as skills, aptitudes, claims, attraction, age, price, current jobs and more when buying, selling, enslaving or freeing.
 * Slave prices better reflect the actual usefulness of slaves.
+* Slaves can be also ransomed, gifted, or liberated, and the AI will occasionally do it as well.
-* It's much easier to find rulers willing to buy or sell slaves via special convenience interactions.
+* It's much easier to find rulers willing to buy, sell, or ransom slaves via special convenience interactions.
 * Slavery doctrines have a significant and consistent impact that better reflects their original meaning.
-* Slaves can be also ransomed, gifted, or liberated, and the AI will occasionally do it as well.
 * Slaves can be assigned to (some, but not all) council and court positions for additional benefits, and the AI is fully capable of doing this as well.
-* There are new court positions reserved for slaves or former slaves, such as *Slave Concubine*, *Slave Eunuch* or *Mameluke Captain*, available depending on religion, culture, and government form.
+There are also new court positions reserved for slaves or former slaves, such as *Slave Concubine*, *Slave Eunuch* or *Mameluke Captain*, available depending on religion, culture, and government form.
+* You can choose a slavery attitude, one of *Slaver*, *Liberator*, *Slave Trader*, or *Slave Employer* to get a minor modifier and a unique slavery-related perk.
+This unlocks additional roleplaying options for players and results in actual "human trafficking" when used by the AI.
 * Additional slaves fit for specific occupations are spawned into the world via events.
-* Useful characters are much more likely to be captured instead of killed during raids and sieges.
+Useful characters are more likely to be captured (and then enslaved) instead of killed during raids and sieges.
-* There are flavor events related to the slavery system, such as a slave running away, demands for a slave's freedom, etc. There are also hidden events for AI rulers to interact with their slaves in ways that were previously only available to the player, e.g. have sex with them.
+* There are slavery-related flavor events, such as a slave running away, demands for a slave's freedom, etc. There are also hidden events for AI rulers to interact with their slaves in ways that were previously only available to the player, e.g. have sex with them.
 * Enslaving and then selling too many people may get you the negative *Slaver* trait.
 Freeing or ransoming a similar number of people may get you the positive *Liberator* trait.

 All taken together, slaves are now genuinely useful to their owners, there is an actual demand for them conditioned by religion and culture, and this demand is satisfied by warfare, raiding, slave trade, and slave-related events.
-As a player, you can still use the system to your advantage, but it's more challenging and hopefully more interesting to do this.
+As a player, you can choose between many different ways to interact with the system to either roleplay or use it to your advantage, and it's more challenging and hopefully more interesting to do this.

 ## Features